Links to some useful translation tools

 top

-SDL Trados has put a series of training videos on YouTube, which users of their "Studio 2009" CAT software package can watch for free - click here to go to the first one.
+SDL Trados has put a series of training videos on YouTube, which users of their "Studio" CAT software package can watch for free - click here to go to the video site.

 The other videos in this series currently cover topics such as creating a project, handling project packages sent by agencies, reviewing and finalising projects, and sorting out licensing issues.